Running With the Kenyans

 What To Eat

 While there are loads of crazy energy drinks in the West, the Kenyan runners drink only water.
 Their diet consisted of light fish, vegetables and yams, as well as rice and plantain for carbohydrates.
 It’s important to avoid too much sugar, as your endurance levels are more sustainable without sugar spikes.
+For long runs, they try to eat 100-150 calories per hour while running.
+This helps to maintain energy levels over 3-4 hour periods.

 I discovered that the Kenyans have a unique way of training and running.
 But these are things that we can all apply if we want to get better.
 It just requires a dedicated routine (running twice a day), a basic diet and paying attention to your running form, which is something that I’m constantly aware of now.